google-research/ecology-georeferencing/georeferencing/README.md

 # Georeferencing Tools

 This folder contains a demonstration implementation of map georeferencing in ecology research papers using multimodal LLMs.
+Sample output from this library, for 15 randomly-selected papers from our benchmark dataset, is available [here](https://dmorris.net/misc/georeferencing/benchmark-visualization_20251009_15/).

 ## Table of Contents